Circle actions and geometric quantisation: Applications I: local and semilocal computations

-\begin{prop} $\mathcal{Q}(M)\cong\CC^{b_s}$, where $b_s$ is the number of nonsingular Bohr-Sommerfeld fibres. \end{prop} \textit{Proof:} One can first use proposition \ref{kunnethelliptic} $k$ times, then corollary \ref{kunnethregular2} $n-k-1$ times, and finally proposition \ref{Qcilindro}. $\blacksquare$ It is important to notice that when applying proposition \ref{kunnethelliptic} and corollary \ref{kunnethregular2}, one is only computing the cohomology groups of the underlying Kostant complex ---theorem \ref{fineresolution} is not being assumed.
-In fact, if it was considered $x_1^2+y_1^2,\dots,x_k^2+y_k^2 < 1$, the previous proof would give that all cohomology groups vanish when $k\neq 0$.
-This proves that the Kostant complex computes geometric quantisation when the polarisation is given by a locally toric singular lagrangian fibration, theorem \ref{fineresolution}.
+\begin{prop} $\mathcal{Q}(M)\cong\CC^{b_s}$, where $b_s$ is the number of nonsingular Bohr-Sommerfeld fibres. \end{prop} \textit{Proof:} One can first use proposition \ref{kunnethelliptic} $k$ times, corollary \ref{kunnethregular2} $n-k-1$ times, and, finally, proposition \ref{Qcilindro}. $\blacksquare$ It is important to notice that, if the case of $b_s=0$ ($x_1^2+y_1^2,\dots,x_k^2+y_k^2 < 1$) was considered, the previous proof would give that all cohomology groups vanish when $k\neq 0$.
+This implies, as a corollary, that Bohr-Sommerfeld fibres of elliptic type give no contribution to geometric quantisation.